nuxt/docs/en/guide/directory-structure.md

 The `pages` directory contains your Application Views and Routes.
 The framework reads all the `.vue` files inside this directory and creates the application router.

-_This directory cannot be renamed._
+_This directory cannot be renamed without extra configuration._

 [More documentation about Pages integration](/guide/views)

 ### The Plugins Directory

 The `plugins` directory contains your Javascript plugins that you want to run before instantiating the root Vue.js Application.
+This is the place to register components globally and to inject functions or constants.

 [More documentation about Plugins integration](/guide/plugins)

 ### The Static Directory

-The `static` directory contains your static files.
-Each file inside this directory is mapped to `/`.
+The `static` directory is directly mapped to the server root (`/static/robots.txt` is accessible under `http://localhost:3000/robots.txt`) and contains files that likely won't be changed (i.e. the favicon)

 **Example:** `/static/robots.txt` is mapped as `/robots.txt`

-_This directory cannot be renamed._
+_This directory cannot be renamed without extra configuration._

 [More documentation about Static integration](/guide/assets#static)

 ### The Store Directory

 The `store` directory contains your [Vuex Store](http://vuex.vuejs.org/en/) files.
-The Vuex Store option is implemented in the Nuxt.js framework.
-Creating an `index.js` file in this directory enables the option in the framework automatically.
+The Vuex Store comes with Nuxt.js out of the box but is disabled by default.
+Creating an `index.js` file in this directory enables the store.

-_This directory cannot be renamed._
+_This directory cannot be renamed without extra configuration._

 [More documentation about Store integration](/guide/vuex-store)